embers-project/iot-lab/README.md

 <site> = IoT-LAB site where you run your experiment
 <login>@<site>:~/embers/iot-lab$ experiment-cli --run scripts/run_serial_sensors,<site>
 ```
-> This script writes a log file run_serial_sensors-&lt;exp_id&lt;.log in the embers directory of your home directory on the frontend SSH.
+> The script writes an execution log file &lt;exp_id&lt;.log in the embers directory of your home directory on the frontend SSH.

 If you happen to face any problem with these tools, feel free to create an issue [here](https://github.com/embers-project/iot-lab/issues) or in our [Support Forum](http://support.embers.city/)